terasolunaorg/terasoluna-gfw-functionaltest/README.md

 >
 > When using JDK 7,  please build as follows.
 >```console
-> $ mvn -U test -pl terasoluna-gfw-functionaltest-selenium -D java-version=1.7
+> $ mvn -U test -pl terasoluna-gfw-functionaltest-selenium -Djava-version=1.7
 >```

 ## Appendix